eslint-community/eslint-plugin-eslint-plugin/docs/rules/prefer-object-rule.md

 ## Rule Details

-The rule reports an error if it encounters a rule that's defined using the old style of just a `create` function.
+The rule reports an error if it encounters a rule that's defined using the [deprecated style](https://eslint.org/docs/developer-guide/working-with-rules-deprecated) of just a `create` function instead of the newer [object style](https://eslint.org/docs/developer-guide/working-with-rules).

 Examples of **incorrect** code for this rule: